-Section D: Under Vehicle Inspection Inspection Procedure: Repair If: Out of Service If: 14.
-Clutchc) Clutch master and slave cylinders1) Check for hydraulic leaks and operation (if equipped).
-Leaking master or slave cylinder or line and/or inoperable.
-2) Clutch Adjustment Check "free play" travel of clutch pedal.
-This is the first easy movement of clutch pedal and should be no more than 1-1/2 and no less than 3/4 inch travel.
-Free play is out of adjustment.
-Clutch slips, grabs, or chatters after adjusting "free play" travel.
-No adjustments can be made (if it is an adjustable clutch).
-15. Driveline Retarder (Secondary Braking Systems, e.g. exhaust brake, transmission brake) Check for condition and operation.
-Any leaks, missing or broken or inoperative components.
-Any component damaged which could result in a vehicle breakdown.
-16. Air Brake Chambers a.
-Brake hoses a.
-Brake hoses b.
-Inspect flexible brake hoses for condition, securement, and routing.
-Note: Replacement fittings must be DOT-approved fittings.
-Separator bracket on dual hoses loose or out of position.
-Any brake flex hose or connection is leaking fluid or air pressure.
-Any brake flex hose is kinked, cracked, collapsed, bulging, has damaged plies or cord, or is damaged below outer covering.
+Section D: Under Vehicle Inspection Inspection Procedure: Repair If: Out of Service If: T 15.
+Driveline Retarder (Secondary Braking Systems, e.g. exhaust brake, transmission brake) Check for condition and operation.
+Any leaks, missing or broken or Any component damaged which could result in a check for condition and operation. inoperative components. vehicle breakdown.
+16. Air Brake Chambers a) Brake hoses • 1) Inspect flexible brake hoses for Separator bracket on dual hoses loose or Any brake flex hose or connection is leaking fluid or air condition, securement, and routing. out of position. pressure.
+Note: Replacement fittings must be Any brake flex hose is kinked, cracked, collapsed, DOT-approved fittings. bulging, has damaged plies or cord, or is damaged below outer covering.
 Any brake flex hose supporting brackets are damaged or have loose fasteners.
 Any brake flex hose is rubbing on or routed against other components.
-Any brake hose fittings are damaged or rusted so as to weaken the crimp.
+Any brake hose fittings are damaged or rusted to weaken the crimp.
+Inspect air brake lines for routing, Brake line bracket(s) or securement Any brake line is bent, crimped, or damaged, securement, and condition. system is loose or missing and line is not restricting or leaking air pressure or hydraulic fluid. in contact with any other component.
+Any brake line or connection is leaking air pressure or hydraulic fluid.
+Any brake line is rubbing on other components or is abraded.